-\Refer to 13.3.3 Seams
+Refer to 13.3.4 Seams

-- 11) Drip edges are not required, but strongly recommended for Linear Metal Flashings around the outside perimeter of a building, in order to protect wall finishes, and when drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 12) All flashings, regardless of their profile or application, must be hemmed. - 13) Where a parapet intersects with a wall, water must be directed to the outer surface of the wall by flashing the union with - 1) membrane flashing. - 2) membrane gussets at the corners. - 3) a metal saddle assembly. - 14) When flat butt seams are specified (as permitted by these Standards), their design and material requirements must conform to the Application standards in 13.3.4 (9). - 15) All membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
+- 11) Drip edges are not required, but strongly recommended for Linear Metal Flashings around the outside perimeter of a building, in order to protect wall finishes, and when drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 12) All Linear Metal Flashings, regardless of their profile or application, must be hemmed. - 13) Where a parapet intersects with a wall, water must be directed to the outer surface of the wall by flashing the union with - 1) membrane flashing. - 2) membrane gussets at the corners. - 3) a metal saddle assembly. - 14) When flat butt seams are specified (as permitted by these standards), their design and material requirements must conform to the Application standards in 13.3.4 (9). - 15) All membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
 Exposed membrane edges must also be protected from UV radiation, and from water intrusion.
-This must be accomplished using one of the following options, ranked according to the maintenance they require (low to high): - 1) Adhere the roof membrane to the wall surface, and
+This must be accomplished using one of the following options, ranked according to the maintenance they require (low to high): - 1) Adhere the roof membrane to the wall surface, and - 1) protect the exposed membrane edge with overlapping wall membranes and exterior sheathing (Figure 10.1a).